CANDI: Hybrid Discrete-Continuous Diffusion Models: A New Lens: Token Identifiability under Gaussian Noise

 The implications of this dissonance are severe: under standard Gaussian noising for data with large number of categories, the noise levels that enable learning the continuous score function do not preserve enough identifiable tokens to learn conditional structure.

-We hypothesize that this dilemma has necessitated the various augmentations that have been previously proposed to improve continuous diffusion over discrete spaces.
-In Appendix \ref{app:sec_4:prev-cont-approach}, we contextualize prior results for Gaussian diffusion on discrete data in terms of our analysis.
+\textbf{Connection to Previous Continuous Diffusion} We hypothesize that this dilemma has necessitated the various augmentations that have been previously proposed to improve continuous diffusion over discrete spaces.
+In Appendix \ref{app:sec_4:prev-cont-approach}, we contextualize prior techniques for Gaussian diffusion on discrete data in terms of our analysis, including self-conditioning, prefix completion, and random infilling.
+We also discuss how the temporal dissonance identified in this work relates to both embedding and latent diffusion in Appendix~\ref{app:sec_4:embed-diffusion} and \ref{app:sec_4:latent_diff} respectively.

-\paragraph{Relation to Embedding Diffusion} The idea of token identifiability also applies to embedding diffusion, as the core learning task remains modeling discrete sequences of tokens.
-As we formally show in Appendix \ref{app:sec_4:embed-diffusion}, embedding diffusion does not escape the temporal dissonance effect of Gaussian noise.
-However, this also comes with the added difficulty of an evolving embedding geometry, which can result in a \textbf{fixed noise level} corresponding to \textbf{different continuous and discrete corruption} at different points during training.
-While disentangling discrete corruption from continuous noise level is also possible in the embedding space, we focus on solving this problem in the one-hot space as it allows for more natural control over both discrete identity corruption and continuous rank degradation.